 Sharon was still my therapist then, so we obviously couldn’t write the book together.
 Also, we used to jokingly say we needed to wait for the “happy ending” before we wrote the book.
 I used to think the happy ending would be the time when I returned to work full-time and got off disability.
 Over the years, it became clear that this wasn’t going to happen, as my stress tolerance is very low.
 So the happy ending was altered to be the time at which I could accept my life as is, mental health limitations and all.

-I have finally reached that happy ending and Sharon hasn’t been my therapist for several years, so we decided the time to write is now.
-I look forward to telling people how I reached my happy ending.
-I have always wanted to help others, which is why I got into the mental health field.
-Unfortunately, I lost my career in mental health because of the stress.
+I have reached that happy ending.
 I’m hoping that by telling my story, I’m able to help others in a different way.
 If nothing else, I am one more voice speaking out to decrease the stigma associated with mental illness, and that’s important.

 Robin Personette is an intelligent, funny, caring and likable person who also happens to experience significant symptoms of mental illness.
 She completed her bachelor’s degree in psychology from Indiana University.
 She worked full-time in the mental health field for many years in different capacities including as a psychiatric technician on child and adolescent residential units, supervising a group home, and working as a case manager at a community mental health center.
-She now works part-time, enjoys watching sports and reading, and spending time with her family.
+She now works part-time and enjoys watching sports, reading, and spending time with her family and friends.